DioxusLabs/docsite/docs-src/0.5/en/CLI/creating.md

 First, run the `dx create` command to create a new project.

-> It clones this [template](https://github.com/DioxusLabs/dioxus-template), which is used for web apps.
+> It clones this [template](https://github.com/DioxusLabs/dioxus-template), which is used to create dioxus apps.
 >
 > You can create your project from a different template by passing the `template` argument:
 > ```